Taking part in a clinical trial

 BEATING THE STATISTICS

-Discover the story of Susan McPeak, co-founder of the McPeak-Sirois Group, who was diagnosed with metastatic breast cancer and beat statistics by participating in a clinical trial.
+Discover the story of Susan McPeak, co-founder of the McPeak-Sirois Group, who was diagnosed with breast cancer and beat statistics by participating in a clinical trial.

 RESEARCH THAT CARES